cloud-gov/cg-site/content/getting-started/setup.md

 ## Setting up your account

 You will need a Cloud Foundry account before continuing.
+These steps are 18F-specific, but will be similar for other Cloud Foundry deployments.

-Please [create an issue in the DevOps issue tracker](https://github.com/18F/DevOps/issues/new) and assign it to [@dlapiduz](https://github.com/dlapiduz) or [@ozzyjohnson](https://github.com/ozzyjohnson).
+First, please [create an issue in the DevOps issue tracker](https://github.com/18F/DevOps/issues/new) and assign it to [@dlapiduz](https://github.com/dlapiduz) or [@ozzyjohnson](https://github.com/ozzyjohnson).

 ### Log in